 The library is a quiet, welcoming and comfortable area that students love to spend time in.
 As long as you are respectful of those who are using the library to work or study, you are welcome to meet up with your friends and play with our selection of board games and our large collection of Top Trumps.

 Reading is an essential life skill.
 At Bideford College Library we promote reading for pleasure with the aim of instilling a lifelong love of reading in our students.
 Students who read for pleasure are more likely to improve their success rate in all their subjects at school.

-Accelerated Reader is the program we use at Bideford College to monitor students’ reading practice, setting benchmarks that allow us to celebrate the progress they make in this area.
+Accelerated Reader is the program we use at Bideford College to monitor students’ reading practise, setting benchmarks that allow us to celebrate the progress they make in this area.
 Students will come to the library once a fortnight during years 7-9 to take part in Accelerated Reader lessons.
 They will be STAR tested three times a year to track their progress.
 Once a student has been STAR tested they are given a ZPD (reading range) so they can then select books which have Accelerated Reader quizzes on them at their correct reading range.
 Once they have read a book they complete an online quiz to show they have understood its content.
 They need to get an average of 85% correct to ensure maximum progress.
 In addition to a reading practice quiz some books also have additional vocabulary and literacy quizzes.

 Teachers will monitor reading progress regularly and advise when students have reached various targets and moved up a certification level.
 Students’ reading successes are also celebrated by awarding house points for passing quizzes with a score of 100%, and through rewarding students who reach ‘Word Millionaire’ status within any given academic year.